 These bodyweight exercises will help you tone and strengthen all the muscles in your upper body.
 You can easily do them from home (or pretty much anywhere else).
 You don’t need weights or any other expensive exercise equipment.

-Some of these exercises do require some simple things that should be available almost anywhere, like a table, a chair a towel or a door.
+Some of these exercises do require some simple items that should be readily available almost anywhere, like a table, a chair a towel or a door.

 - 1 Pushing exercises for triceps, chest and shoulders

 - 2 Pushing Exercises for your upper back